AhmedHelalAhmed/laravel-greeting/README.md

 # Laravel Greeting

 This package allows die and dump in one input.
 If there is no input, it will die and dump a default greeting message which is "Hello world".
-You can change the default message by setting HELLO_WORLD_MESSAGE in .env file.
+You can change the default message by setting HELLO_WORLD_MESSAGE in .env file also you can log messages to log and clear log file.

 ## Basic usage